 Module code: ECO1016

-The module introduces a set of topics that are part of the contemporary economic discourse.
-Students are given the opportunity to consider and discuss these topics, developing this way transferable communication and teamwork skills.
+The module introduces a set of topics that are part of the contemporary economic discourse, and whose coverage supports and further expands on ECO1014’s teaching.

 Number of Credits: 15